w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Include alternative text for images

 Ensure that alternative text for images is added to all informational and functional images.
-Decorative images should have empty alternative text, `alt=""`, or should be included using <abbr>CSS</abbr>.
+Use empty alternative text, `alt=""` for decorative images, or include them in the CSS instead.
 Text alternatives are usually provided by those responsible for written content.

 {::nomarkdown}
 <%= more_information %>